Chia-Network/chiavdf/README.md

 The GCD is parallelized by calculating the cofactors in a separate slave thread.
 The master thread will calculate the cofactor matricies and send them to the slave thread.
 Other calculations are also parallelized.

 The VDF implementation from the first contest is still used as a fallback and is called about once every 5000 iterations.
 The GCD will encounter large quotients about this often and these are not implemented.
-This has a negligble effect on performance.
+This has a negligible effect on performance.
 Also, the NUDUPL case where A<=L is not implemented; it will fall back to the old implementation in this case (this never happens outside of the first 20 or so iterations).

 There is also corruption detection by calculating C with a non-exact division and making sure the remainder is 0.
 This detected all injected random corruptions that I tested.
 No corruptions caused by bugs were observed during testing.
 This cannot correct for the sign of B being wrong.